 Doctorate in Mathematics (PhD)

-Our PhD program is small and selective and leads to a doctorate degree in pure mathematics.
+Our PhD program is small and selective and leads to a doctorate degree in mathematics.
 We recruit outstanding students from around the world and train them to be effective teachers and cutting-edge researchers.
-You will find our strengths in algebra, analysis, topology and combinatorics.
-(We do not offer PhD programs in applied mathematics or statistics.)
+You will find our strengths in algebra, analysis, topology, number theory, combinatorics, and applied mathematics.

 The math department combines the informality and flexibility of a small department with the intellectual vigor of a faculty whose research accomplishments have placed it among the top departments in the country.
 The result is an active dialogue among all members of the department and a general air of living, creative mathematics.
 Our coursework gives you a broad foundation in modern pure mathematics.